ATM/Debit Card Security

 Safeguarding your credit and debit cards

 - Treat your cards and your PIN like your house keys.
-Never let them out of your sight, even for a moment.
+Never let them out of your sight, not even for a moment.

 - Choose a PIN that isn't obvious to others, and don't write it on or near your card.